GenomiqueENS/toulligQC/README.md

 ToulligQC gives different informations such as:

+Found in the HTML report:
 - A graph allowing to locate potential flowcell spatial biaises
 - A read length histogram adapted to transcripts
 - A graph checking that the sequencing was homogeneous during a run
 - Graphs representing the phred score frequency
 - A set of graphs providing quality, length informations and read counts for each barcode

+Found in the report.data log file:
+- The information about ToulligQC execution
+- The environment variables
-- Full statistics are provided in a text file for complementary analyses if needed
+- Full statistics are provided for complementary analyses if needed : The information by modules is retained in a key-value form, the prefix of a key being the report data file id of the module
+- The nucleotide rate per read or per read and per barcode if FastQ files have been processed

-in a output directory organised like this :
+Organised in a output directory  like this :

 ```
 RUN_ID
 ├── report.html
 ├── statistics
-│   ├── run_statistics_file.txt
-│   └── save_result_statistics.txt
-│   └── run_id.fastq
+│   └── report.data
 └── images
     └── graphes.png
 ```